 Rules of Civil Procedure

 Disclaimer: Due to constantly changing laws, the information on this page may not reflect the most recent changes to state laws.
-The information contained here is meant to be used as general information.
+The information contained here is meant to be used as general information regarding Kansas rules of civil procedure.
 This is not intended to be any form of legal advice.
 Torri’s Legal Services is not liable for any direct, indirect or consequential damages resulting from your reliance on this information.

 Comments, corrections or suggestions should be directed to firstname.lastname@example.org.